jaesparza/website/content/beacon.md

 The control software is written in Cpp and uses the STM32duino abstraction layer.
 The software is structured in the following classes:

 * **Beacon**: is the entry point implementing the initial setup and the periodic loop behaviour.
-* **QRSS**: is a base class contining the common operations for QRSS operation: message transmission, morse encoding and also access to the oscillator.
+* **QRSS**: is a base class contining the common operations for QRSS operation: message transmission, morse encoding and access to the oscillator wrapper.
 * **FSK Sender** and **CW Sender**: are subclasses of QRSS that implement Frequency Shift Keying CW and traditional morse code respectively.
 * **WSPR**: implements the WSPR encoding using its four-level FSK encoding.
 * **TimeSync**: maintains a local notion of time synchronized to the GPS network.
 The STM32 internal RTC is synchronized to the time values provided by the GPS through NMEA strings.
 Triggers the transmission when scheduled through RTC alarm attached interrupt.